Fact checked

 The Bottom Line

-• Some states require you to establish 30 day relationship with a clinician before they can issue an ESA letter.
+• Some states require a 30-day relationship with a clinician before an ESA letter can be issued.

 While they are not considered service animals, emotional support animals (ESAs) provide crucial companionship and therapeutic benefits to people living with mental health struggles.
 This guide explores everything you need to know about ESAs, including what protections they have and how to qualify for one.
 We’ll also show you how to bring an ESA home with you, wherever you may live.